andreasthoelke/dotfiles/.vim/notes/notes29-09.md

   -- execute ".!typeOf %"
   problem: cabal install does not produce a global executable

+change DocsForCursorWord() to hoogle.hackage.org not hackage/hoogle

 ## Temp next
+make HsNextSignature motions vis-selection compliant then use this for the haskell function text object this could then be used for unicode replace - and rename of vars

+next vim title comment

 operator pending map/motion for vimscript func

 easyclip setting causes redundant undo step at insert leave